View Transitions API: Smooth DOM Animations in JavaScript

 }

 Types let you filter which pseudo-elements participate in a transition.
-Useful when different parts of the page transition differently:
+This is useful when different parts of the page need different animation behaviors — a slide for navigation, a crossfade for content:

 document.startViewTransition({